Guatemala's Incoming President Faces Tense Migration Talks With The U.S.

 Guatemalans have chosen Alejandro Giammattei, a conservative who once led the country's prison system, to be their next president.

 Voter turnout in the runoff was low on Sunday in the small, Central American country.
-Preliminary results showed Giammattei won nearly 58% of the vote, and less than half of eligible Guatemalans cast ballots, according to the country's electoral tribunal.
+Preliminary results showed Giammattei won nearly 58% of the vote and that fewer than half of eligible Guatemalans had cast ballots, according to the country's electoral tribunal.

-A 63-year-old surgeon, Giammattei tried three times to become president and succeeded on his fourth attempt.
+A 63-year-old surgeon, Giammattei tried three times previously to become president before succeeding on his fourth attempt.
 He campaigned on a promise to fight crime and build "a permanent political force with a deep love for God, family and Guatemala" with his Vamos political party.

 When he takes office on Jan.
 14, Giammattei will face a range of serious issues that include rampant corruption, widespread poverty and unemployment.